By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Syracuse, NY 13210-1508

-Soprano Rebecca Karpoff is coordinator of vocal instruction in the Department of Drama, where she teaches private voice, Musical Theater Practicum, and Advanced Musical Theater Repertoire.
+Soprano Rebecca Karpoff is associate chair in the Department of Drama, where she teaches private voice, Musical Theater Practicum, and Advanced Musical Theater Repertoire.
 She also teaches Vocal Pedagogy in the Setnor School of Music.

 Karpoff has been featured as soloist with the Syracuse and Baltimore Symphony Orchestras, the Rochester Philharmonic, the Rochester Oratorio Society, and Eastman School Symphony Orchestra under conductors Helmuth Rilling, Mark Elder, Kazuyoshi Akiyama, Daniel Hege, and William Henry Curry in works of Szymanowski, Mozart, Handel, Bach, Schubert, Haydn, and Strauss.
 Operatic roles include the Countess in The Marriage of Figaro, Fiordiligi in Così fan tutte, Rosina in The Barber of Seville, the title role in Puccini's Suor Angelica and, with Syracuse Opera, Dorabella in Così fan tutte and Zerlina in Don Giovanni.